cli/cli/docs/install_linux.md

 ## Community-supported methods

-Our team does do not directly maintain the following packages or repositories.
+Our team does not directly maintain the following packages or repositories.

 ### Arch Linux